nextcloud/ansible-collection-nextcloud-admin/README.md

 ### Case 3: integration to an existing system.
 - An Ansible master want to install a new Nextcloud instance at _cloud.example.tld_ on an existing server.
 - He already have a valid certificate for the trusted domain in /etc/nginx/certs/ installed
+- he wants the following apps to be installed & enabled : files_external, calendar, richdocuments (Collabora)
 - He can run the role with the following variables to install Nextcloud accordingly to its existing infrastructure .

 ```YAML